Opportunity Culture® Dashboard

 Team Teacher role

-Team teachers work on an MCL team, receiving intensive MCL support and working collaboratively as a team to review student progress and adjust instruction to ensure high-progress learning for every student.
-Each team teacher is accountable to the MCL for their contributions to the learning outcomes of each student, with specific goals and measures dependent on the role each plays.
+Team teachers work on an MCL™ team, receiving intensive support from the team leader and working collaboratively as a team to review student progress and adjust instruction to ensure high-progress learning for every student.
+Each team teacher is accountable to the leader for their contributions to the learning outcomes of each student, with specific goals and measures dependent on the role each plays.